trywildcard/wildcard_ios_sdk/README.md

 <h4>TARGETS</h4>

 <h5>Framework</h5>

+Produces framework packages

 * Set target to **Framework**
 * Clean/Build
+* Script produces one framework package for a "fat" binary that is built for Simulator + Device, and another package that is only built for Device.
-* **WildcardSDK.framework** should be placed in project directory and your desktop
+* Both should appear on the desktop
-* This is a multiplatform framework that should be distributed

 <h5>WildcardSDK</h5>

-Core SDK

-<h5>WildcardSDKTests</h5>

-Unit tests on Core SDK
+Core SDK.
+This is an iOS Framework target.

 <h5>WildcardSDKTestApp</h5>

-Simple app in the project to test and dev the framework
+Development app in the project to test and dev the framework